 Since they're designed to be thin, a few found tears after extremely vigorous activity.

 Midweight, 18.5-micron.
 Flexible 250g material.
 Naturally resists odor and wicks moisture away from the skin.
 Comes with a pair of matching socks.
 Safe for machine-washing and drying, although hand-washing is recommended for longevity.

 A few complaints about holes, as well as questions about their authenticity.

-Features a 70/30 blend of certified organic merino wool and silk.
-The blend is thin to the touch but warms like thicker, bulkier products.
+Smooth, with a blend of 30% silk.
+Thin to the touch, but warms like thicker, bulkier products.
+Slim-fitting with generous stretch.
 Designed to wick away moisture.
-Can go weeks without washing, even with daily wear.
+The natural lanolin allows these pants to go weeks without washing, even with daily wear.

 If you’re going to spend time in colder conditions, you might already be thinking about layering.
 It can get pretty bulky, and if you’re wearing several layers, it can be downright uncomfortable, not to mention laborious to disrobe.
 That’s why it’s time to invest in merino wool long underwear, a thin base layer that can keep you warm and eliminate the need for multiple layers.

 Merino wool long underwear can be made of 100% wool or a blend.
 Both types provide superior warmth and comfort compared to traditional fleece or thick outerwear.
 Since the long underwear is designed to be a base layer, it’s easy to wear under a pair of jeans or pants all day.
 As a matter of fact, the long underwear is so comfortable, it’s used by outdoor enthusiasts, people who work outside, and the average person spending time in low temperatures.
 Unlike other garments and outerwear, it can last for years if it’s well cared for.